Skip to content

 Urban Freight Lab Awarded HEI Grant to Study Impact of Ecommerce-Driven Freight on Community Health

-November 20, 2024 //
+November 30, 2024 //

-This project is part of HEI’s research program on Assessing Changes in Exposures and Health Outcomes in Historically Marginalized and Environmentally Overburdened Communities, which evaluates the pact of air quality actions on ambient and indoor air quality, exposure levels, health outcomes in historically marginalized and environmentally overburdened urban and rural communities.
+This project is part of HEI’s research program on Assessing Changes in Exposures and Health Outcomes in Historically Marginalized and Environmentally Overburdened Communities, which evaluates the impact of air quality actions on ambient and indoor air quality, exposure levels, health outcomes in historically marginalized and environmentally overburdened urban and rural communities.

-Using an innovative model-based approach, researchers will estimate traffic-related air pollution exposure across different population groups and simulate the effects of various state and local urban freight policy approaches — such as adopting low- and zero-emission commercial vehicles, revising zoning laws, and relocating W&D sites — to identify the most effective strategies for reducing pollution disparities.
+Using an innovative model-based approach, UFL researchers will estimate traffic-related air pollution exposure across different population groups and simulate the effects of various state and local urban freight policy approaches — such as adopting low- and zero-emission commercial vehicles, revising zoning laws, and relocating W&D sites — to identify the most effective strategies for reducing pollution disparities.
 The research team will incorporate local traffic, emissions, and demographic data to create city-specific models.

 The research team is comprised of: